IHE/ITI.PIXm/input/pagecontent/index.md

 #### Must Support`

-MHD uses `Must Support` in StructureDefinitions with the definition found in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).
+PIXm uses `Must Support` in StructureDefinitions with the definition found in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).
 This is equivalent to IHE use of **R2**.

 #### Download